-When you have a Complaint, you or your Designated Personal Representative can call Complaint & Appeals at 303-602-2261.
+When you have a Complaint, you or your Designated Personal Representative (DPR) can call Complaint & Appeals at 303-602-2261.
 You or your DPR can also write to Complaint and Appeals.
-Be sure to include your name, CHP+ identification number, address, and phone number in your letter when you write to DHMP Complaint and Appeals.
-You may also fill out the Complaints and Appeal form in the back of this handbook and send it in.
+Be sure to include your name, CHP+ identification (ID) number, address and phone number in your letter when you write to DHMP Complaint and Appeals.